wenxpan/word-puzzle/README.md

 #### Allow user to restart and quit the game at any time

 - This can be considered as the sub-feature for taking user input.
-Conditionals and error handling is utlisied, so that when the user types special commands, exception will be raised and then catched outside the loop to restart/quit the game gracefully.
+Conditionals and error handling is utlisied, so that when the user types special commands, exception (including a custom exception class) will be raised and then catched outside the loop to restart/quit the game gracefully.

 ### Compare user's guess with answer and display differences